 Fences must be constructed of wood or composite wood materials, or black aluminum.
 Chain link fences are not a permitted type of fence, unless replacing an existing chain link fence.

-Wood fences must be wood shadowbox or picket style and must include open space between the vertical boards to permit airflow.
-For fences 48” inches or less, traditional picket fences (approximately 42”- 48” inches in height and 2.5” in between pickets) or aluminum fences (see below) are preferred.
-For fences greater than 48”, wood shadowbox fences are preferred.
-For all picket fences, open space between the vertical boards is required to be at least 0.5”in.
-“Solid” or “Privacy” picket fences (typically 3/8” inches or less in between pickets) are not permitted.
+Wood fences must be wood shadowbox (double sided, alternating pickets attached to each side of the rail) or picket (single sided, pickets attached to the rail) style, and must include open space between the vertical boards to permit airflow.
+For shadowbox fences, open space between the vertical boards is required to be at least 2.0”.
+For all picket fences, open space between the vertical boards is required to be at least 0.5”.
+For reference, a “traditional” picket fence is between 36” and 48” in height and has at least 2.5” of spacing between vertical pickets.
+“Solid” or “Privacy” fences (typically 3/8” inches or less in between pickets or boards) are not permitted.
 Natural weathering is preferred to painting the fence any other color than white.

 Aluminum fences must be made of adequately strong and durable materials.
 Posts must be at least 14 gauge, pickets and top rails must be at least 16 gauge, gates must be at least 11 gauge.
 Fences must be black powder coated.
 Fences may be no more than 4 feet high.
 The style of fence allowed is either flat top or picket.
 The picket style may only have pressed spear adornments or a similar simple style.